MariiaMERCIER/Happy-cow-frontend/README.md

 ### General info

 This project is replica of application HappyCow (search of vegetarien/vegan cafes, stores) with React Native.
-You can connect/search cafés/use map/filter information/update your profile information&photo/add favorites places to your favorite list
+You can connect/search cafés/use map/filter information/update your profile information&photo/add favorites places to your favorite list (for this you need download HappyCow-backend)

 ### Technologies